 How Often Do You Need To Align Your Wheels

 If you notice that your tires are looking rough or torn, have them checked.
 It is worthwhile to have your wheel alignment and tyre balancing checked and redone regularly.
 Not all problems are immediately visible, and these are not expensive procedures.
 For example, an incorrect toe angle can go unnoticed and atypical tire wear.
 The cost of keeping your wheels properly aligned is much lower than having to replace four prematurely worn tires.

 Have it checked annually if you regularly travel on rough roads.
 Cars gradually go out of alignment, so you may not immediately realize how much it impacts drivability, fuel economy or tire wear until you have had it corrected.

-Special Interest Automobiles is an auto service workshop in Cambridge, ON, and we provide a complete range of car services, from tires and suspension to detailing and A/C repair.
+Special Interest Automobiles is an auto service workshop in Cambridge, ON, and we provide a complete range of car services, from tire services and suspension services to detailing services and A/C repair services.
 We have been proudly, reliably serving Cambridge automobile owners since 1985.
 If you think you need wheel realignment, contact us now to take a look at your vehicle.

 Since 1986, we have been passionate about providing exceptional service to automotive enthusiasts in Cambridge, Ontario, and beyond.